charlesren/kubernetes-learing-/kube-apiserver/start.md

 #### command是怎么被创建的呢?

-&gt; cmd/kube-apiserver/app/server.go
+> cmd/kube-apiserver/app/server.go

 ```
 // NewAPIServerCommand creates a *cobra.Command object with default parameters
 func NewAPIServerCommand() *cobra.Command {
 	s := options.NewServerRunOptions()
 	cmd := &cobra.Command{
-		Use: &quot;kube-apiserver&quot;,
+		Use: "kube-apiserver",
 		Long: `The Kubernetes API server validates and configures data
 for the api objects which include pods, services, replicationcontrollers, and
 others.
 The API Server services REST operations and provides the frontend to the
-cluster&#39;s shared state through which all other components interact.`,
+cluster's shared state through which all other components interact.`,
 		RunE: func(cmd *cobra.Command, args []string) error {
 			verflag.PrintAndExitIfRequested()
 			utilflag.PrintFlags(cmd.Flags())